scylladb/scylladb/docs/using-scylla/cdc/cdc-querying-streams.rst

    If you use CDC in Scylla 4.3 and your application is constantly querying CDC log tables and using the old description table to learn about new generations and stream IDs, you should upgrade your application before upgrading to 4.4.
 The upgraded application should dynamically switch from using the old description table to the new description tables when the cluster is upgraded from 4.3 to 4.4.
 We present an example algorithm that the application can perform in the last section.

-   We highly recommend using the newest releases of our client CDC libraries (`Java CDC library <https://github.com/scylladb/scylla-cdc-java>`_, `Go CDC library <https://github.com/scylladb/scylla-cdc-go>`_).
+   We highly recommend using the newest releases of our client CDC libraries (`Java CDC library <https://github.com/scylladb/scylla-cdc-java>`_, `Go CDC library <https://github.com/scylladb/scylla-cdc-go>`_, `Rust CDC library <https://github.com/scylladb/scylla-cdc-rust>`_).
 They take care of correctly querying the stream description tables and they handle the upgrade procedure for you.

 Learning about available streams
 --------------------------------